 #GivingTuesday falls on the first Tuesday after Thanksgiving (in the U.S.).
-This year’s date is November 27th, 2018.
-The holiday is entering its seventh year (originated in 2012).
+This year’s date is December 3rd, 2019.
+The holiday is entering its eighth year (originated in 2012).

 With that in mind, what is #GivingTuesday, and how does it apply to you?